 Mentorship Program Process

-This program is designed to support Black graduate students to build up their CV, not increase their burden.
+This Mentorship Program is designed to support Black graduate students to build up their CV, not increase their burden.
 As such, the length of the mentorship program is flexible.
-While we plan to offer ongoing support and believe this program will last about a year, we will work with the selected students to determine the best timeline for them given their workload and other responsibilities.
+While we plan to offer ongoing support and estimate the Program will last about a year, we will work with the selected students to determine the best timeline for them given their workload and other responsibilities.

 How to Apply